konih/kubernetes-debugging/README.md

 In sum, ephemeral containers serve as a vital tool in the Kubernetes ecosystem, providing flexibility and practical benefits in managing and debugging applications in a live environment.

-## Creating an Ephemeral Container using kubectl
+## Advanced Debugging in Kubernetes with Kubectl Debug

-Creating an ephemeral container involves updating the existing pod to add the ephemeral container.
-You can use the `kubectl debug` command to add an ephemeral container to a running pod.
-Here's how to do it:
+In order to understand how ephemeral containers operate, we'll be using the `kubectl debug` command.
+This allows you to add an ephemeral container to a running pod without altering its existing containers.

+Let's see how this works:

 1. Identify the name of the pod you want to debug.